rhdhorchestrator/serverless-workflow-examples/mta/README.md

 # MTA - migration analysis workflow

+> **🚨 Deprecation Notice: 🚨**
+> From Orchestrator release version 1.7, Workflow Types will be retired.
+All workflows will act as infrastructure workflows, and no workflow will act as an assesment workflow. <br>
+> This workflow, being an assessment workflow, will be obsolete and irrelevant.

 # Synopsis
 This workflow is an assessment workflow type, that invokes an application analysis workflow using [MTA][1] and returns the [move2kube][3] workflow reference to run next and creates a migration wave in the Jira instance configured, if the analysis is considered to be successful.